Brendan Clarke-Smith: Parliamentary career

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Clarke-Smith was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by Cultural Marxist dogma, colloquially known as the 'woke agenda'".
 He has expressed concern over plans to close the mental health facilities at Bassetlaw Hospital and move provision to Mansfield, campaigned for the Robin Hood train line to be extended to Retford and was a signatory to the successful East Midlands bid to be one of ten Freeports.
 In June 2021, Clarke-Smith opposed the England football team's intention to take the knee at the forthcoming European championship, saying: "Fans understand [racism] perfectly well – they are just sick and tired of being preached and spoken down to.
 They are there to watch a football match, not to be lectured on morality."

-In November 2021, he became an advocate of the Down Syndrome Bill, which would recognise people with Down syndrome as a specific minority group.
+In November 2021, he became an advocate of the Down Syndrome Bill, which received Royal Assent as the Down Syndrome Act 2022, and which legally recognises people with Down syndrome as a specific minority group.

-On May 24, 2022, Brendan Clarke-Smith explicitly admitted he would happily back a lawbreaker as Prime Minister during a Channel 4 interview.
-When asked by Channel 4 News presenter Cathy Newman if he was "content to back a law-breaker in office", he replied "I certainly am.
+In May 2022, when asked by Channel 4 News presenter Cathy Newman if he was "content to back a law-breaker in office", he replied: "I certainly am.
 And I think the Prime Minister's done many achievements so far.
 I think he's still got a long time in office as well."
-Clarke-Smith later took issue with being quoted on the matter, asking Cathy Newman on Twitter "Not sure why your sub-editor is using quotation marks here".
+Clarke-Smith later took issue with being quoted on the matter, writing to Cathy Newman on Twitter: "Not sure why your sub-editor is using quotation marks here".
 On 6 June 2022, after a vote of no confidence in the leadership of Boris Johnson was called, Clarke-Smith announced that he would be supporting the Prime Minister, describing the vote as "one of the most ridiculous acts of self-harm I have witnessed in a long time".
-The following day, Clarke-Smith was criticised following an appearance on Jeremy Vine, during which he accused people of "using personal tragedies" during the COVID-19 pandemic for "party political agendas".
+The following day, Clarke-Smith was criticised on social media following an appearance on Jeremy Vine, during which he accused people of "using personal tragedies" during the COVID-19 pandemic for "party political agendas".

-Brendan Clarke-Smith briefly served as a Parliamentary Under Secretary of State (Minister for Children and Families) at the Department for Education between the 8th July and 7th September 2022.